Abarim Publications' online Biblical Greek Dictionary

 Our noun θρονος (thronos) describes a position upon which a governmental authority is centered, which indeed became embodied by the furniture upon which an authority sat.
 Our word may describe a throne in the regal sense, a chair in the chairman sense, a bench in the judicial sense, and even the seat of a teacher or orator.

+For a slightly more elaborate review of the act of sitting, or settling down upon a throne, see our article on the verb καθιζω (kathizo).
 Our noun is used 61 times in the New Testament; see full concordance.